 Two years later, she met these young adults again to hear how the programme has helped them gain confidence and employment

-As the patron of the Museum, Duchess gave her firstever speech in Museum.
-She said, “I’m so passionate about improving children’s life chances and giving them opportunities, so that they can look forward to the best possible futures, fulfil their whole potential“.
+As the patron of the Museum, The Duchess of Cambridge gave her first-ever speech in Museum.
+She said, “I’m so passionate about improving children’s life chances and giving them opportunities so that they can look forward to the best possible futures, fulfil their whole potential“.

 She also joined them in a creative ‘Tracing our Tales’ training session where participants will be learning how to deliver a creative workshop on block printing techniques.

-For the second engagement of the day, Duchess kept the same outfit sans hat that she wore for the morning visit to King’s college with Her Majesty.
-She is wearing gray Catherine Walker coat with contrast black collar neckline.
+For the second engagement of the day, The Duchess of Cambridge kept the same outfit sans hat that she wore for the morning visit to King’s college with Her Majesty.
+She is wearing a grey Catherine Walker coat with a contrast black collar neckline.

 and carried her Mulberry Bayswater Clutch.